Is anxiety holding you back at work or causing problems at home?

 - panic disorder – recurring panic attacks with extreme chest pains and palpation, sometimes mistaken for a heart attack.

 - Obsessive-compulsive disorder – need to carry out obsessive routines and rituals.

 These six anxiety disorders can overlap, for example, someone with social anxiety can also have an obsessive-compulsive disorder.

-How can hypnosis help you with your anxiety?
+How hypnosis for anxiety can help you

-Hypnosis is a natural and holistic treatment for anxiety that can help you view and respond to the triggers of your anxiety positively and help you live your life to the full.
+Hypnosis for anxiety is a natural and holistic treatment that can help you view and respond to the triggers of your anxiety positively and help you live your life to the full.
 You will be able to find your happy place and discover what calm means to you.

 You think you are making a conscious decision but you are not aware that your unconscious mind has already played a major part in your decision-making process.

 Your anxiety is caused when your unconscious mind works too hard to keep you safe by responding inappropriately to everyday normal situations in a negative way.